 manufactured their own machinery.

 In 1905, S.H.
-Mora left a secure postion at Eastman Kodak Co. in Rochester to found the Mora Motor Car Company in Newark.
+Mora left a secure position at Eastman Kodak Co. in Rochester to found the Mora Motor Car Company in Newark.

 still exists and is home to the 111 year old Hallagan Manufacturing Co. manufacturers of high end upholstered furniture, sold